mqq-marek/ProjectEuler-254/README.md

         ndx = start_digit
         while True:
             if self.num[ndx] < 9:
-                # Non 9 digit so increase it and set all on right to the same value
+                # Non 9 digit so increase it
                 self.num[ndx] += 1
+                # Set all less significant digits to the same value as digits are in non-decrease order
                 set_after_carry_on(ndx)
                 return self
             elif ndx < len(self.num) - 1:
-                # if digit 9 then go to next digit
+                # Digit 9, but not the highest one,  then go to next digit
                 self.num[ndx] = 0
                 ndx += 1
             else:
-                # if all digits are 9, then new digit starting with
+                # if all digits are 9, then add 1 as the next digit
                 self.num.append(1)
+                self.num[ndx] = 0
                 set_after_carry_on(ndx+1)
                 return self
 ```

+With class Digits defined we can greatly improve sf(n) computing time
+as we have number n representation as sequence of digits.

 Now speed of the algorithm is around 600 times faster,
-but it allows as to increase computing sum_sg from 45 to 55
-in time of one minute.
+but it allows as to increase computing sum_sg from 45 to 55 in one minute.

 For g(45), n is 12378889